alvilgau/CloudyMcCloudface/doc/doc.md

 };
 ```

+As long as the battle is held from any *tweetstream-service*-instance, each `battleForTenant`-call from any *tweetstream-service*-instance will increment the battle counter further and further and thus won't win the battle.

 We also set an expiration trigger (see 4.) which automatically deletes the redis key after a short amount of time if the expiration is not refreshed.
 If a service wants to hold the lock, it has to refresh the expiration periodically e.g. with the help of a timer.
-The reason for this is that when the service crashes, redis automatically will delete the key and then all the other *tweetstream*-instances can start a new battle for this tenant.
+The reason for this is that when the service crashes, redis automatically will delete the key after its expiration and then all the other *tweetstream*-instances can start a new battle for this tenant.

 ## Installation
 ### deployment model